manzyuk/VL/README.md

-To add a test to the compiler test suite, add a file with extension `.vl` to the directory `Test/vl` containing the VL code of the program and put the expected value in the comment in the last line of the file.
+To add a test to the compiler test suite, add a file with extension `.vl` to the directory `Test/vl` containing the VL code of the program and put the expected value in a comment in the last line of the file.

 ## Bibliography